Schellenberg Wittmer Ltd

 Joane Etienne is a Counsel in our Banking & Finance Group.
 Her main areas of practice are asset management and collective investment schemes, financial market regulations, anti-money laundering, sustainable finance and corporate law.
 Based in Geneva and Zurich, she advises clients on structuring their business, implementing and complying with financial market regulations, setting up funds and distribution structures, financing transactions, investment projects as well as automatic exchange of information and FATCA.

 Olivier Favre is a Partner in our Banking and Finance Group in Zurich.
 He focuses on capital markets, derivatives and structured finance transactions and advises clients on financial services, securities, commodities, fund and insurance regulation.
 Olivier also advises clients on fintech solutions and legal aspects of asset management activities.
-Experience: \tActed as legal counsel to a working group of industry association in charge of preparing a Swiss law governed master agreement for derivatives transactions and related documentation (e.g. agreement to exchange variation margin, PRDR agreement, resolution stay acknowledgment, revised documentation for interest rate products) \tAdvised clients on programs for the issuance of structured products in the Swiss market and their approval by a Swiss prospectus office \tAdvised on initial margin documentation for OTC derivatives \tAdvised on regulatory requirements for providing brokerage and custody services regarding crypto-assets \tAdvised foreign insurance companies on Swiss licensing requirements for cross-border activity into Switzerland \tPrepared for the International Swaps and Derivatives Association, Inc. (ISDA) the netting and collateral enforceability opinion for international financial organizations established in Switzerland \tAdvised on the implementation of the Financial Services Act (FinSA) and the Financial Institutions Act (FinIA)
+Experience: \tActed as legal counsel to working groups of industry associations in charge of preparing the Swiss law governed master agreement for derivatives transactions and related documentation (e.g. agreement to exchange variation margin, PRDR agreement, resolution stay acknowledgment, revised documentation for interest rate products) and the Swiss law governed Master Repurchase Agreement (SMRA). \tAdvised clients on programs for the issuance of structured products in the Swiss market and their approval by a Swiss prospectus office. \tProviding netting and enforceability opinions for derivatives transactions and advising on regulatory margin documentation for OTC derivatives. \tAdvised on regulatory requirements for providing brokerage and custody services regarding crypto-assets. \tAdvised foreign insurance companies on Swiss licensing requirements for cross-border activity into Switzerland. \tAdvised on the implementation of the Financial Services Act (FinSA) and the Financial Institutions Act (FinIA). \tAdvised on the issuance of Swiss law governed structured notes in the form of digital assets (DLT-instruments).

 Lorenza Ferrari Hofer